 Oh, the winter squash!
 Aren't they beautiful things?
-Butternut squash, pumpkin, acorn squash and spaghetti squash are among my favourites.
-(On a side note, I remember when I used to turn my nose up at these foods when I was younger, and now you can't keep me away from it!)
+Butternut squash, pumpkin, acorn squash and spaghetti squash are among our favorites.

 We are in peak squash season.
-Now is the time your squash will be at it's cheapest, have a ton of flavour and pack some serious nutrients.
+Now is the time that squash will be at it's cheapest, have a ton of flavor and pack some serious nutrients.
 Here are just a few reasons squash is so good for your mind, body and soul:

 - Squash is one of the richest sources of plant-based anti-inflammatory nutrients like omega 3's and beta-carotene, which are important for a strong immune system.

 - Squash is a terrific source of carotenoids, which are thought to be key players in preventing diseases like cancer.